mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Emperors of the Flag.

 A succession of Emperors of the Flag ruled the Imperium for 13 years.
-Power was acquired by ‘Fleet Control’, in which a prospective claimant to the throne assembled portions of the Imperial Navy, came to Capital, imposed their will upon the current Emperor by defeating loyalist naval forces and then either
+Power was acquired by 'Fleet Control', in which a prospective claimant to the throne assembled portions of the Imperial Navy, came to Capital, imposed their will upon the current Emperor by defeating loyalist naval forces and then either